 The purpose of above description is not to suggest that developing a tree structure and assigning probabilities is always the best way to construct a project consequence model.
 Rather, it is to demonstrate the basic problem that must be solved and to illustrate that there is at least one solution approach that will always work.
 Consequence models built on tree structures (e.g., decision trees and event trees) are, in fact, quite common.
 For example, for evaluating pharmaceutical projects, tree models are typically used to lay out the likelihood of success and timing and to simulate the outcomes of the various tests and regulatory approvals that are required.

 There are, however, many other model forms that may be used to infer or simulate project consequences.
-The simplest approach is direct estimation (What do you think will happen if the project is conducted?).
-A common approach for the case where data are available on the outcomes of similar projects is to use statistical analyses to establish correlations and suggest cause-effect relationships between project characteristics and project consequences.
+The simplest approach (and perhaps the most common) is direct estimation (What do you think will happen if the project is conducted?).
+A popular approach for the case where data are available on the outcomes of similar projects is to use statistical analyses to establish correlations and suggest cause-effect relationships between project characteristics and project consequences.
+Sometimes sophisticated simulation models are available for estimating project consequences.
+Many states and municipal governments use transportation simulation models to predict the impacts of transportation projects on traffic congestion, travel times, pollutant emissions, and other consequences of concern.
+The models may simulate the paths of individual vehicles along a particular road, or operate at a more macroscopic level, representing, for example, the speed, flow and density of traffic in the various sections of a transportation network.

 Importantly, there are many existing models for measuring performance against numerous types of business and organizational objectives.
 For example, perhaps the most common sub-model used in project evaluation is the financial, or "business case model".
 The typical project financial consequence model computes the NPV of cash flows from the project (free cash flows), accounting for the timing of incremental costs and revenues, taxes, the time value of money, and other considerations that affect the equivalent, current financial worth of the cash flows to the business.
 Thus, project consequence models typically include a cash-flow NPV model as the sub-model for measuring the project's direct financial benefits.

 Other models have been developed for capturing understanding regarding many different processes, activities, and impacts relevant to evaluating project impacts on business objectives, and these models can likewise be utilized.
 For example, there are well-established models for estimating R&D success, the impact of project characteristics on customer choice, the rate at which new products penetrate exiting markets, the effectiveness of projects at reducing pollution, the productivity and reliability of business assets, and so on and so forth.
-Selecting, refining, and piecing together various sub-models that have worked well in other applications is the most common approach for creating project selection decision models.
+Selecting, customizing, refining, and piecing together various sub-models that have worked well in other applications is the most common approach for creating the consequence model component of project-selection decision models.

 Project consequences must be valued in a common unit of measurement; otherwise they can't be combined to obtain a total project value.
 Since financial gain is an expected consequence for many projects, dollars (or another unit of currency) is the obvious choice for valuing all project consequences, including non-financial benefits.
 Because people regularly use money to make transactions, it is easy to interpret worth in monetary units.
-Also, unless we express project value in terms of dollars, we won't be able to determine whether project benefits justify project costs.
+Also, unless we express project value in the units used to measure costs, we won't be able to determine whether project benefits justify project costs.
 Money is the clear choice for the unit for measuring project value.

 One approach for determining the monetary value of potential project consequences would be to ask the organization's leaders to provide the numbers directly.
 However, the task would be difficult and it would be hard to obtain consistent answers.
-Thus, methods based on formal analysis are used instead.
-The worth of each component of value is separately assessed.
-Then, as noted above, provided that the value components are based on a well-constructed objectives hierarchy, an appropriate aggregation equation can be derived for combining the individual value components into a total.
+Thus, methods based on formal theory and analysis are used instead.
+The available theories and methods for quantifying project value are presented in the next section of this paper.